 1. The average ATM is used 300 times per month.
-Though this number isn’t super large, it does show that average ATM traffic is steady.
+Though this number isn’t super large, it does show that the average ATM traffic is steady.
 With usage at 300 times per month, that’s a steady 75 people per week using one ATM.
 (National Cash Systems).

 2. 40% of ATM users use an ATM 8-10 times a month.
 Almost half of all ATM users in a National Cash Systems survey said that they use an ATM 8-10 times a month.
 This means that those who are using ATMs are using them frequently.
-These repeat visits add up and means that those who do use ATMs are continually using cash.
+These repeat visits add up and mean that those who do use ATMs are continually using cash.
 (National Cash Systems).

 3. 78% feel it is important to have access to cash.
-Despite common belief that cash is not highly valued anymore, 78% of people in a Transaction Network survey said that they feel it is important to have access to cash.
+Despite the common belief that cash is not highly valued anymore, 78% of people in a Transaction Network survey said that they feel it is important to have access to cash.
 This is a high number that proves that cash is still an asset to most people, even with the rise of mobile payments.
 (Transaction Network Services).

 4. 82% are happy that the locations of ATMs suit their needs.
 Location is a vital part of the success of an ATM.
 The fact that 82% of people are happy that the locations of ATMs suit their needs means that ATM deployers are doing a great job when it comes to strategically placing their machines.
 (Transaction Network Services).

 5. 85% said their preferred ATM’s availability was usually good.
 With ATMs being so quick and easy to use, there are typically no long lines to face.
-This convenience and efficiency ultimately fuels a positive customer experience, which would hopefully keep ATM goers coming back time after time.
+This convenience and efficiency ultimately fuel a positive customer experience, which would hopefully keep ATM goers coming back time after time.
 (Transaction Network Services).